-This is a frequent air conditioner sound you could hear on hot, humid days and is no cause for alarm.
-Simple condensation buildup is likely the cause of the sound.
-As your air conditioner operates, moisture from the interior air collects on the evaporator coil and drips into the drain pan beneath it.
-This pan is designed to catch and direct the condensed water a safe distance away from your home via a drain line.
+This is a common air conditioner sound you could hear on hot, humid days and is no cause for alarm.
+Simple condensation buildup is probably to blame.
+As your air conditioner performs, moisture from the indoor air collects on the evaporator coil and drips into the drain pan beneath.
+This pan was created to catch and funnel the condensed water a safe distance away from your home via a drain line.

 This can develop for a few reasons, including:

 Refrigerant is a crucial ingredient in the cooling process.
 If a leak has developed or air comes to be trapped in the refrigerant line, you may hear gurgling or bubbling as the refrigerant flows.
 Additionally, your system may gurgle due to overcharged refrigerant.
 Always leave AC service work to a professional who can verify the proper refrigerant charge.

 A hissing noise from your air conditioner could indicate one of these problems:

 If you hear a sound like running water from your air conditioner, take steps to identify and address the cause to prevent further damage.
 Calverley Service Experts can diagnose and service any issue causing your AC to sound like running water, whether that’s condensation buildup, a refrigerant leak, a clogged drain line or a frozen evaporator coil.
 Each and every AC repair comes with a one-year 100% satisfaction guarantee!
 To learn more or request a repair estimate, please contact Calverley Service Experts.

 Student loan debt in the United States has been a growing problem for years.
 Today’s total student debt is more than $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re contemplating your educational journey or advising someone who is, it’s important to weigh...
 Continue reading